Ayurvedic Nutrition

 Trikatu (formula)TrikatuMay support metabolism and congestionVata, Kapha

-Hingvastak (formula)HingvastakMay support gas, bloating, and appetiteVata
+Hingvastak (formula)HingvastakMay support gas, bloating and appetiteVata

 KutajaKutajaMay support healthy bowel functionPitta, Kapha